 Wednesdays and Saturdays in Masham

-Each lodge sleeps 7 people – 2 in a king size on the upper mezzanine level (from where you can gaze through the skylight at the stars), 3 on single beds nestled in the middle mezzanine, and 2 in a secret double bed beneath the middle mezzanine (with a curtain for extra privacy!).
-The rest of the lodge is taken up with an open-plan kitchen area with wood burner, sink and shelving, and a homely lounge area where you can have dinner or curl up and enjoy the warmth from the fire.
-A separate room houses the bathroom which has a flushing toilet, a shower and a sink.
-The lodges are furnished with a diverse mixture of handmade and up-cycled items and everything from the crockery to the wood burning stoves and the antique rocking chairs come together to create your own intimate little house in the woods.
+Each lodge sleeps 7 people – 2 in a king-size on the upper mezzanine level (from where you can gaze through the skylight at the stars), 3 on single beds nestled in the middle mezzanine, and 2 in a secret double bed beneath the middle mezzanine (with a curtain for extra privacy!).
+The lodges are styled with a mixture of handmade and preloved artefacts.
+The rest of the lodge is taken up with an open-plan kitchen area with wood burner, gas rings, sink and shelving, a homely lounge area where you can have dinner or curl up and enjoy the warmth from the fire and a wooden veranda to enjoy the rolling Yorkshire hill views.
+A separate room houses the bathroom which has a flushing toilet, a gas-powered hot water shower and a sink.
+The lodges are furnished with a diverse mixture of handmade and up-cycled items and everything from the crockery to the wood-burning stoves come together to create your own intimate little house in the woods.
+The lodges are un-electrified, perfect for a digital detox and quality time together with loved ones (wifi and sockets are available in the residents' lounge).
 As you can see, a holiday in a cabin does not have to be abstemious and uncomfortable!

 The lodges are spread out around the edge of the woodland with sweeping views across the valley and moorland, and you can enjoy the views from the privacy of your veranda.
-The local landmark of Druid’s Temple, an intriguing 18th century folly, is located in the adjacent woodland, and all around you the breathtaking Yorkshire countryside stretches for miles and miles.
+The local landmark of Druid’s Temple, an intriguing 18th century folly, is located in the adjacent woodland, and all around you the breath-taking Yorkshire countryside stretches for miles and miles.
 At the heart of the site is the Bivouac Café, where our residents can warm up and savour delicious local produce.
 Sit inside in winter or in the warmer months out on the patio, from where you can enjoy spectacular views down the valley.
-If you want to really indulge yourself, take a dip in our al fresco hot tub, set in the fringes of the trees near the lodges with panoramic views over the surrounding Dales.